Welcome to this week’s Postcard From – the feature where I chat to some lucky explorer about their recent travels.

 I had pretty good food in Iquitos – what was the food like in El Chino?

 Traditional Peruvian meals in the Amazon basin consist of rice, plantain and some sort of meat.
-Our first dinner was delicious we had freshly made fish bites along with the rice and plantains that tasted so good!
-The day we went fishing we also got to eat our catch for our evening meal you can’t get much fresher than that!
+Our first dinner was delicious.
+We had freshly made fish bites along with the rice and plantains, and they tasted so good!
+The day we went fishing we also got to eat our catch for our evening meal.
+You can’t get much fresher than that!